-The .rpt file is a straight list of all the messages.
+The .rpt file is a list of all the messages.
 This file does not contain any of the SQL statements.
 It is simply a report of all the messages that the conversion process generated.
 You can use this file to get an idea of how smoothly the conversion process went.
+These error messages are also viewable in the Refine stage, and in the HTML report files generated by the tool.